SuperOfficeDocs/superoffice-docs/user-guide/en/import/configure-import-settings.md

 * **Name + Code**: Both the product name and the product code must be identical.

 > [!NOTE]
-> The data you have selected for duplicate check MUST exist in the import file.
+> The data selected for duplicate check MUST exist in the import file.
 If you select name+code, you import file must at minimum contain these columns.

 </details>